 The figures by county for the Lackenby surname were as follows: Durham 127; Northumberland 57; Yorkshire 30; Lancashire 4 with small numbers elsewhere.

 The figures by county for the Leckenby (or Leckonby) surname were: Yorkshire 180; Durham 27; Lancashire 9; Cumberland 1; with another 15 spread across the midlands; 7 in the south west; 0 in Scotland but none in Northumberland, Westmorland or Wales.

 Widespread name in England

-A surname that is widespread across England.
-Northumberland and Durham are recognised as one of the focal points for the surname.
-It can sometimes be a gypsy surname.
+Lee is a surname that is widespread across England.
+Northumberland and Durham are recognised as one of the focal points for this surname, though it can sometimes be a gypsy surname.
 A noted Lee was the miners’ leader Peter Lee after whom the County Durham town of Peterlee is named.
 Lee or ‘ley’ / lea in place-names usually signifies a clearing of some kind.
-A Richard Lee was mayor of Durham in 1658 and a Walter Lee was Mayor in 1919 and 1924.
+A Richard Lee was mayor of Durham in 1658 and a Walter Lee was mayor in 1919 and 1924.

 There were 49,063 people called Lee in the 1881 census and it is fairly widespread everywhere.
 There were 1,185 in Scotland and 1,010 in Wales.
 In the northern counties Yorkshire was home to 8,119; Lancashire 7,527; Durham 1699; Northumberland 1,055; Cumberland 277 and Westmorland with 54 and significant proportions were spread across the counties and regions in England.